d-p1/project4_group3/README.md

-# Project 4 : Stocks: What Would My Rich Dad Do?
+# Project 4 : Stocks: Cybertruck is out.
+Should we buy Tesla stocks?

 ## BACKGROUND:
-Welcome to a journey into the dynamic world of stocks, where we embark on an exploration of financial data and market trends with the overarching question in mind: What would my rich dad do?
+Welcome to a journey into the dynamic world of stocks, where we embark on an exploration of financial data and market trends with the overarching question in mind: With the release of the Cyberstruck, should we buy Tesla stocks?
 In this project, we delve into the intricacies of stock market behavior, employing a multifaceted approach to analyze and predict stock trends obtained from YAHOO Finance.

 ## Key Objectives:
 1. Find the TSLA stock data using YAHOO Finance.